akazukin5151/koneko/MANUAL.md

 ## Experimental
 * `image_mode_previews`: In view post mode (mode 2), preview the next four images for multi-image posts.
 Unstable because of pixcat implementation details -- it prints out escape codes that moves the terminal cursor, changing the location of other print statements.
-* `image_mode_text_offset`: number of '\n' newlines to print after displaying all four image previews, to mitigate the cursor being moved higher.

 # Usage